 Buying a kayak not only opens up huge possibilities, it is also a huge responsibility in terms of safety.
 No matter how stable, all kayaks can capsize.
-Don’t buy a kayak without first getting and doing the following, and be sure to read up more detail on kayak safety and these very points in our FAQs at the end of the article:
+You can kayak fly almost anywhere, but don’t buy a kayak without first getting and doing the following, and be sure to read up more detail on kayak safety and these very points in our FAQs at the end of the article:

 2. When To Use A Kayak Vs. Other Craft

 In this article we’re talking primarily about hard shell, sit-on-top fishing kayaks.
 These kayaks are comfortable to sit in, can be comfortable and track well over long distances, and have lots of storage space.
 While they are awesome, they don’t always fit the bill.
 There are many other types of fishing craft that may work better for you under certain conditions – with a summary list here and more detail on each one (and when and why you’d use them instead of a kayak in the FAQs below):

 Eastern Mountain Sports

 3. Here’s What Is Important – Key Specifications